hackclub/hackclub/clubs/FAQ.md

 The application is a tool to get you thinking about your club and for us to get an understanding of what your strengths and weaknesses are.

-### Once I submit my application, how long until I start the club?
+### Once I submit my application, how long will it be until I start the club?

 After submitting your application, we'll get back to you in 1-3 days to accept or reject the application.